hlship/threaded-conversation/README.md

 Generally, the nag should start with a query to `(beat $)` to break up the stream of output.

-> This feature is likely insufficiently implemented.

-## The Beat

-When an NPC has queued quips, a beat is used to break up the reply to the player's comment, from the comment of the queued quip.
-By default, a beat simply outputs `A moment passes.` and a paragraph break.

-Providing a beat is a good chance to inject some character into the conversation.

 # Restrictive Quips